 Each side has its benefits and drawbacks, but the variable firmness levels make the Crystal Cove appealing to a relatively wide range of sleepers.

-In addition to the Crystal Cove, Brentwood Home also offers three other mattresses: the luxury hybrid Oceano, the latex hybrid Cedar Natural Luxe, and the budget-friendly memory foam Cypress.
+In addition to the Crystal Cove, Brentwood Home also offers three other mattresses: the luxury hybrid Oceano, the budget-friendly memory foam Cypress, and the Hybrid Latex.
 While the Crystal Cove shares some features with each of these models, its standout feature is its two-sided design, which utilizes both memory foam and all-natural latex.

 The Crystal Cove’s cover is a stylish dark grey with embossed patterning.
 Its polyester, cotton, and spandex blend provides a soft touch with minimal sagging, though the integrated cover means it cannot be removed for cleaning.